The final aspects of analysis to be considered are the anatomical features within the unknown mark.

 Ridge Flow and Pattern

-The fingerprint expert will then analyse the print in more detail looking at the actual flow of the ridges to determine if there is any discernable pattern type.
+The Fingerprint Examiner will then analyse the print in more detail looking at the actual flow of the ridges to determine if there is any discernible pattern type.

 They will consider any clues in the print that may indicate which finger, thumb or area of palm that could have left the impression.
 Pattern and digit determination allow the expert to prioritise those fingerprints to be compared.

-The expert will also look at the quality and clarity of the unique features and characteristics that are revealed in the print.
+The Examiner will also look at the quality and clarity of the unique features and characteristics that are revealed in the print.

 Quality and Clarity

-At the conclusion of the analysis stage the fingerprint expert will have made a decision as to the suitability of the print for further examination.
+At the conclusion of the analysis stage the Fingerprint Examiner will have made a decision as to the suitability of the print for further examination.

 The second stage of the process is comparison.
-Once the fingerprint officer has analysed the unknown mark and accumulated all the information possible it is then compared to a print on a fingerprint form.
+Once the Fingerprint Examiner has analysed the unknown mark and accumulated all the information possible it is then compared to a print on a fingerprint form.

 Comparison of Patterns